This is lengthy, but it will be worth it..

 If you haven’t heard that line before, you have not blogged long enough.
 Whatever your blogging goals are, building your email list should be your top priority.

 If you are blogging to make money, you would soon notice that your blogging income will be directly proportional to the number of email subscribers.

-Making an growing, an email will ensure that you have a steady stream of visitors as soon as a publish a new post.
+Making a growing, an email will ensure that you have a steady stream of visitors as soon as you publish a new post.

 You could also segment your visitors and send them targeted emails or drip campaigns.
 This way you would successfully make sales if you created your own products.